B2B keyword research is like a map to amazing content writing so you can reach your marketing goals.

 - “Essential office” appears as a good choice here, so write it down.

-Pro tip: Choose a mix of long-tail and short-tail terms for your keyword list.
+Pro tip: The best keyword research services recommend to choose a mix of long-tail and short-tail terms for your keyword list.
 Long-tail search terms are easier to rank for, but shorter-tail, competitive keywords will increase your authority in the long run.

 This guide showed you how to find the best B2B marketing keywords on Google, Wikipedia, and by researching your competitors.
 You also know how to use Ahrefs and SEMrush to uncover more keyword opportunities to reach your marketing goals.